 Engineering Chemistry Lab (CHM 1011): (1 Credit)

 Engineering Graphics-II (MME 1211): (1 Credit)

-Engineering Mathematics-II: The thing with mathematics is that, it requires practice, and you can’t expect to score well, if you start preparing the night before the big day.
+Engineering Mathematics-II: The thing with mathematics is that it requires practice, and you can’t expect to score well if you start preparing the night before the big day.
 Try to allot time at least two or three days before the exam if you have not been studying the entire semester (because you should have been).
-The syllabus is vast and do not commit the blunder of thinking that you will sail through the test by just reading through the methods and by memorizing the formulae.
+The syllabus is vast and doesn’t commit the blunder of thinking that you will sail through the test by just reading through the methods and by memorizing the formulae.
 Practice all the assignment questions, and clear your doubts with your faculty.
 Past papers may prove to be extremely useful if you are looking for repetitive questions.

 Engineering Chemistry: The syllabus is vast and requires a lot of by hearting.
 Make sure that you jot down all the definitions, diagrams and reactions in a separate notebook as it’ll help you stay organized and will come in handy during revision.
 Do pay attention to past papers as a lot of questions are repetitive in nature and there is a high chance that you may get similar questions again.
 Write and practice the definitions and process diagrams.